+Donnie Yen calls out Quentin Tarantino’s controversial depiction of Bruce Lee

 Donnie Yen shares verdict on Quentin Tarantino’s controversial depiction of Bruce Lee

-‘He’s entitled to his status – and I’m entitled to state my own view,’ ‘John Wick Chapter 4’ actor said
+‘He’s entitled to his status – and I’m entitled to state my own view,’ ‘John Wick: Chapter 4’ actor said

 Donnie Yen has shared his view on Quentin Tarantino’s controversial depiction of Bruce Lee in his latest film.